UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with a multiple :code:`titleInfo` elements and one having a attribute of :code:`supplied="yes"`.
+This category is defined by the presence of multiple :code:`titleInfo` elements and one having a attribute of :code:`supplied="yes"`.
+Multiple :code:`titleInfo/title' values are typically present for materials where a title can be transcribed, but an additional value is desired for display purposes.
+This is particularly prevalent for serial publications.

 Justification
 ^^^^^^^^^^^^^

 For consistency within collections, the best title to display for users is the supplied title.

-See **single titleInfo element having a supplied attribute of yes** for justification regarding use of supplied in the transcribed turtle.
+In current practice, collections with supplied titles require that the fgsLabel be updated following ingest so that the value within :code:`titleInfo[@supplied="yes"]/title`.

 XPath
 ^^^^^